Gauravkr7488/CookBook/app/src/main/java/com/example/cookbook/Tasks.md

    2. Add functionality
       1. Save the text written in the search field in a string to a file when the search button is pressed.  -> Done
       2. Get the recipe data via the name of the recipe
+         1. Convert the xlsx into sqlite -> Done
+         2. Add the functionality to get the data